 An outcome-based roadmap sounds like a good idea.
-Instead of a long list of context-free features and enhancements the roadmap is constructed to accomplish specific goals critical to the success of the business.
+Instead of a long list of context-free features and enhancements, the roadmap is constructed to accomplish specific goals critical to the success of the business.
 Each major release or theme has an intended impact that can even be measured and validated.

 The problem with outcome-based roadmaps comes when the desired outcomes don’t actually accomplish what companies hoped they would achieve.
-Mapping the plan to KPIs and strategic milestones has good intentions.
+Mapping the plan to KPIs and strategic milestones have good intentions.
 But it is greatly diminished when folks are betting on unrealistic results.
 In reality, they end up with outcomes that fall short of expectations.

 The Problem With Outcome-Based Roadmaps